mongodb/specifications/source/auth/auth.rst

     function onOIDCRefreshToken(serverInfo: OIDCMechanismServerStep1, tokenResult: OIDCRequestTokenResult): OIDCRequestTokenResult

 If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.

+If the refresh callback is given and the request callback is not given, the driver MUST raise an error.
+If DEVICE_NAME is given and one or more callbacks are given, the driver MUST raise an error.

 If no callbacks are given, the driver MUST enforce that a DEVICE_NAME mechanism_properties is set and one of ("aws", "azure", or "gcp").